jycybersec/Ethical-Hacking-Guide/Password Hash Gathering.md

 Throughout the password hash gathering process, various exploits were used on different virtual machines within the lab environment.
 This provided a practical understanding of how to gather hashed passwords from different systems.
 The vsFTP vulnerability was used to access the Linux machine's command line and transfer the `/etc/shadow` file.
 The psex exploit was used on the Windows XP machine to pull user hashes, and the eternalblue exploit was used on the Win2k8 machine to pull user hashes.

 ## Introduction
 This report was developed using different exploits to gather hashed passwords from three different virtual machines.
-The purpose of this exercise is to understand the importance of patching and removing vulnerable services/applications.
-Performing these tasks provided me with crucial information that can be used to understand the security posture of these systems.
+The purpose of this exercise is to understand the importance of patching and removing vulnerable services/applications, because of the information (hashes) that can be gathered and used in further attacks.

 ## Kali VM
 Kali IP: 192.168.48.129